Topology-aware Generalization of Decentralized SGD: Abstract

 \section{Abstract}

 This paper studies the algorithmic stability and generalizability of decentralized stochastic gradient descent (D-SGD).
-We prove that the consensus model learned by D-SGD is $\mathcal{O}{(m/N\unaryplus1/m\unaryplus\lambda^2)}$-stable in expectation in the non-convex non-smooth setting, where $N$ is the total sample size of the whole system, $m$ is the worker number, and $1\unaryminus\lambda$ is the spectral gap that measures the connectivity of the communication topology.
-These results then deliver an $\mathcal{O}{(1/N\unaryplus{({(m^{-1}\lambda^2)}^{\frac{\alpha}{2}}\unaryplus m^{\unaryminus\alpha})}/{N^{1\unaryminus\frac{\alpha}{2}}})}$ in-average generalization bound, which is non-vacuous even when $\lambda$ is closed to $1$, in contrast to vacuous as suggested by existing literature on the projected version of D-SGD.
-Our theory indicates that the generalizability of D-SGD has a positive correlation with the spectral gap, and can explain why consensus control in initial training phase can ensure better generalization.
+We prove that the consensus model learned by D-SGD is $\mathcal{O}{(N^{-1}\unaryplus m^{-1} \unaryplus\lambda^2)}$-stable in expectation in the non-convex non-smooth setting, where $N$ is the total sample size, $m$ is the worker number, and $1\unaryminus\lambda$ is the spectral gap that measures the connectivity of the communication topology.
+These results then deliver an $\mathcal{O}{(N^{-(1\unaryplus\alpha)/2}\unaryplus m^{-(1+\alpha)/2}\unaryplus\lambda^{1+\alpha} \unaryplus \phi_\scal)}$ in-average generalization bound, which is non-vacuous even when $\lambda$ is closed to $1$, in contrast to vacuous as suggested by existing literature on the projected version of D-SGD.
+Our theory indicates that the generalizability of D-SGD is positively correlated with the spectral gap, and can explain why consensus control in initial training phase can ensure better generalization.
 Experiments of VGG-11 and ResNet-18 on CIFAR-10, CIFAR-100 and Tiny-ImageNet justify our theory.
 To our best knowledge, this is the first work on the topology-aware generalization of vanilla D-SGD.
 Code is available at \url{https://github.com/Raiden-Zhu/Generalization-of-DSGD}.